A TRUE FAMILY-RUN WINERY

 A DESTINATION WINERY

 The site of the winery tasting room was originally a horse barn, which was seriously damaged when an oak tree fell on it after heavy rains and winds.
-Thanks to that storm, and the visionary, collaborative design and building skills of Fred and Linda Rice, Sunstone was built and opened in 1994.
+Thanks to that storm, and the vision, collaborative design, and building skills of Fred and Linda Rice, Sunstone was built and opened in 1994.
 A gorgeous destination winery, Sunstone is considered by many to be one of the most attractive tasting rooms in the Santa Ynez Valley.

-Family owner and winemaker, Bion Rice, recommends experiencing Sunstone wines at the picnic grounds or in the caves.
+General Manager, Neil Redmond, recommends experiencing Sunstone wines at the picnic grounds or in the caves.
 “Tasting our wines is tasting the terroir of this special place,” he says.
 “When you arrive, you are surrounded by the soils and the vines that create our wines.
 You can feel the temperate winds that sweep between the rows, creating the perfect climate for Bordeaux and Rhone varietal grapes.
 Our goal is to capture the true essence of this special vineyard in your glass.”

-THE VILLA AT SUNSTONE
+THE sunstone VILLA

-The Villa has five suites, each with private entrances and a view of the Santa Ynez mountains and Sunstone vineyards.
+The Villa has five master suites, each with private entrances and a view of the Santa Ynez mountains and the Sunstone vineyards.
 A bit of moss is beginning to grow on the stone at the foot of the front door.
 Nature is putting its own mark on the Villa, as was intended.
-Fred and Linda Rice designed and built a house from which to watch the four seasons that will become even more beautiful with age, a living piece of history.
+Fred and Linda Rice designed and built a home from which to watch the four seasons that will become even more beautiful with age, a living piece of history.

 Many people ask how we came up with the name “Sunstone”, and what it means.
 It was inspired by the sun-dappled stones that came from the Santa Ynez Mountains and were eventually deposited here by the Santa Ynez River over the millennia.
-We used these stones and the Sun exposed shale to accent the winery building and caves.
+We used these stones and the sun exposed shale to accent the winery building and caves.

 We soon discovered the name was cosmically meaningful when we were reminded of the famous “Sun Stone Calendar of the Five Eras”, a 24-ton sculpture carved by the ancient Aztecs.
 There is also a type of mineral called “Iceland spar”, which is considered to be a medieval sunstone used to locate the sun in a completely overcast sky.
 A theory exists that the sunstone had polarizing attributes and was used as a navigation instrument by seafarers in the Viking Age.

-Based on the Rice family’s values, Sunstone is an environmentally responsible company dedicated to organic grape growing, worker health, recycling and reusing whenever possible.
+Based on the Rice and Cabugos family values, Sunstone is an environmentally responsible company dedicated to organic grape growing, worker health, recycling and reusing whenever possible.
 We are completely dedicated to excellence in grape-growing, winemaking, hospitality and a highly-ethical responsibility to the people we hire and serve.
 The relationships we foster with our customers, employees, farmers, purveyors, contractors and community members is paramount.
 Everything we do contributes to these relationships.